rsyncOSX/RsyncUIdocs/content/post/UserConfiguration.md

 author = "Thomas Evensen"
 date = "2021-03-12"
 title =  "User configuration"
-tags = ["userconfig"]
-categories = ["general information"] lastmod = "2021-03-12"
+description = "There are some settings which can be tweaked by the user." tags = ["userconfig"] categories = ["general information"] lastmod = "2021-03-12"